Madonna and contemporary arts: Personal relationships

 Outlet Contemporary Art explained that Madonna made her first connection with the local art scene of New York in clubs located on the Lower East Side and SoHo, including Danceteria, The Limelight, The Roxy, Funhouse, Mudd Club and the Paradise Garage, frequented by School of Visual Arts artists and others public figures.
 She befriended various painters, graffiti and visual artists such as Keith Haring, Futura 2000, Fab Five Freddy and Daze.
 In 1978, she met graffiti artist Norris Burroughs, with whom she had a brief relationship.

-Artist Martin Burgoyne, was her roommate on the Lower East Side, and became her best friend.
+Artist Martin Burgoyne was her roommate on the Lower East Side and became her best friend.
 In an interview with Austin Scaggs, she said a roommate introduced her to Haring, but she was already aware of his art.
-Her then boyfriend Jean-Michel Basquiat, introduced Madonna to Andy Warhol, Glenn O'Brien, and Larry Gagosian.
+Her then boyfriend Jean-Michel Basquiat introduced Madonna to Andy Warhol, Glenn O'Brien, and Larry Gagosian.
 Gagosian recalled that Basquiat said, "She'll be the biggest pop star in the world".
-O'Brien later edited Madonna's 1992 Sex book and worked with her on The Girlie Show World Tour book in 1993.
-Madonna met Darlene Lutz through O'Brien, who became her personal art advisor from 1983 to 2004.
+O'Brien later edited Madonna's 1992 book Sex and worked with her on the book documenting her The Girlie Show tour, published in 1994.
+Madonna met Darlene Lutz, who became her personal art advisor from 1983 to 2004, through O'Brien.

 In an interview with American artist David Blaine in 2014, Madonna talked about the close relationship she had with Burgoyne, Haring and Basquiat, as they hung out together with Warhol joining them sometimes.
-She wrote an article for The Guardian in 1996, discussing her relationship with Basquiat, and wrote about her friendship with Haring in Keith Haring: The Authorized Biography (1992) by art critic John Gruen.
+She wrote an article for The Guardian in 1996 discussing her relationship with Basquiat, and wrote about her friendship with Haring in Keith Haring: The Authorized Biography (1992) by art critic John Gruen.
 Madonna further immortalized their friendship in the song "Graffiti Heart" from her 2015 album, Rebel Heart.
 She is also mentioned in Warhol's diary The Andy Warhol Diaries.
-In 2019, Sky Arts' Urban Myths dedicated an episode, Madonna & Basquiat to their relationship.
+In 2019, Sky Arts' Urban Myths dedicated an episode entitled Madonna & Basquiat to their relationship.

-During the spent time with her graffiti artist friends in New York, she used the graffiti tag "Boy Toy", making her own graffiti in walks, subways or sidewalks.
+During the time spent with her graffiti artist friends in New York, Madonna used the graffiti tag "Boy Toy", making her own graffiti on walks, subways or sidewalks.
 The moniker referred to one of her boyfriends, RP3, a subway scratchitti artist who also used the tag and gave it to her.
-She later used it as the name of her copyright company, as well as a belt buckle of her dress worn for her Like a Virgin-era.
+She later used it as the name of her copyright company, as well as on the belt buckle of a dress worn during her Like a Virgin era.